Rafii2198/ArtemisWiki/Legacy-Wynntils-features.md

 * Show compass target as a marker on Worldmap and Minimap
 * Show distance to compass target on minimap (⚠️ consider showing on world map as well)
 * Render compass target as beacon in the world

+## Discord
+* Rich presence integration
+* Let user invite people to join their game
+* Automatically join the world and party when clicking on invite